SaifulAlam93/MyDoctorBackend/README.md

 # MyDoctor

-This app was created with Bootify.io - tips on working with the code [can be found here](https://bootify.io/next-steps/).
+This app was created with Spring Boot 3 And Java 17.
 Feel free to contact us for further questions.

 ## Development